briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         of this section is committed is the other natural parent or is the putative other natural parent.

-    6. _(6)_ “Person living as a spouse” means a person who is living or has lived with the recipient of the telecommunication against whom the act prohibited in subsection (a)(9) of this section is committed in a common law marital relationship, who otherwise is cohabiting with the recipient, or who otherwise has cohabited with the recipient within five years prior to the date of the alleged commission of the act in question.
+    6. _(6)_ "Person living as a spouse" means a person who is living or has lived with the recipient of the telecommunication against whom the act prohibited in subsection (a)(9) of this section is committed in a common law marital relationship, who otherwise is cohabiting with the recipient, or who otherwise has cohabited with the recipient within five years prior to the date of the alleged commission of the act in question.

-    7. _(7)_ “Cable operator” has the same meaning as in Ohio R.C.
+    7. _(7)_ "Cable operator" has the same meaning as in Ohio R.C.
 1332.21.

-8. _(h)_ Nothing in this section prohibits a person from making a telecommunication call to a debtor that is in compliance with the “Fair Debt Collection Practices Act”, 91 Stat.
+8. _(h)_ Nothing in this section prohibits a person from making a telecommunication call to a debtor that is in compliance with the "Fair Debt Collection Practices Act", 91 Stat.
 874 (1977), 15 U.S.C.
-1692, as amended, or the “Telephone Consumer Protection Act”, 105 Stat.
+1692, as amended, or the "Telephone Consumer Protection Act", 105 Stat.
 2395 (1991), 47 U.S.C.
 227, as amended.
 (ORC 2917.21)